 The expert tips of the GRIN editorial team

-Basic features in Word
+Basic features of Word

-On the other hand, if you want to use a line break without a paragraph change, for example, to write a poem line by line in a paragraph, you must use a text break by pressing the Shift and Enter keys at the same time.
+On the other hand, if you want to use a page break without inserting a section break, for example, to write a poem line by line in a paragraph, you must use a page break by pressing Shift and Enter at the same time.

 You can easily create automatic lists in Word: